palantir/policy-bot/README.md

     users: ["user1", "user2", ...]
     organizations: ["org1", "org2", ...]
     teams: ["org1/team1", "org2/team2", ...]

+  # "author_is_only_contributor" is satisfied if all commits in the pull request
+  # are both authored by and committed by the user who opened the pull request.
+  author_is_only_contributor: false

   # "targets_branch" is satisfied if the target branch of the pull request
   # matches the regular expression